brightcove/brightcove-player-sdk-ios-ima/README.md

         }];

-Let's break this code down into steps, to make it a bit simpler to digest:
+Let's break this code down into steps to make it a bit simpler to digest:

-1. You create the same IMA settings, ads rendering settings that you would create if you were using Google's IMA iOS SDK directly, and these are required.
+1. Create the same IMA settings, ads rendering settings that you would create if you were using Google's IMA iOS SDK directly.
+These are required.
 1. BCOVIMAAdsRequestPolicy provides methods to specify VAST or VMAP/Server Side Ad Rules.
 Select the appropriate method to select your ads policy.
-1. BCOVIMA adds some category methods to BCOVPlaybackManager.
+1. BrightcoveIMA adds some category methods to BCOVPlaybackManager.
 The first of these is `-createIMAPlaybackControllerWithSettings:adsRenderingSettings:adsRequestPolicy:adContainer:companionSlots:viewStrategy:`.
 Use this method to create your playback controller.

 If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at [https://groups.google.com/forum/#!forum/brightcove-native-player-sdks][forum] .